fuse-box/fuse-box/docs/builtin-plugins.md

 ```

 ## BannerPlugin
-Add anything at the top of your bundle.
+Add a comment with static text at the top of the bundle.
 ```js
 plugins: [
     // Add a banner to bundle output